boisalai/udacity-catalog-app/README.md

 - [VirtualBox](https://www.virtualbox.org/)
 - [Python](https://www.python.org/)

+We assume that Flask, SQLAlchemy and oauth2client are already installed in the virtual machine.

 ## Set Up and run the application

 Please follow these steps to set up and run the application.